If you've received a signed document from me, click on the key above to download it, then run the following commands:

 Wrote a completely standalone two-factor authentication app for Android Wear / Wear OS.
 Google pulled their Authenticator out of the Wear Play Store and I needed an offline 2FA authenticator because my G Watch W100 doesn’t have WiFi.
 Released it on GitHub to help others in my situation.

-The app is now unexpectedly unique, in that it can read data from USB, perform encrypted Wi-Fi transfers from devices that are several generations old and can import from several password managers, irrespective of platform or manufacturers, meaning that any Android-based device can run the app, without any pairing required.
+Turns out the app is a bit unique, in that it can read data from USB and can perform direct Wi-Fi transfers from devices meaning any Android-based device can run the app.

 September 2019